-Victim Services Provider [Data Element 2.8 Field 5]: Identify whether the project is a victim services provider and is prohibited from HMIS participation by the Violence Against Women Act (VAWA) and/or the McKinney-Vento Homeless Assistance Act.
-Victim service providers are exempt from providing address information (see Appendix B for a definition of victim service provider).
+Victim Services Provider [Data Element 2.8, Field 5]: Identify whether the project is a victim services provider and is prohibited from HMIS participation by the Violence Against Women Act (VAWA) and/or the McKinney-Vento Homeless Assistance Act.
+HUD is clarifying that, while DV providers are exempt from entering address information, they are expected to enter a ZIP code (see Appendix B for a definition of victim service provider).

-Address [Data Element 2.8 Fields 9-12]: Address fields should reflect the location of the project's principal site or, for multiple site projects, the location in which the majority of the project's clients are housed.
-Tenant-based scattered site projects are only required to complete the geocode and ZIP Code fields based on where the majority of the clients are housed and may use the administrative address if they wish to complete the remainder of the address fields.
+Address [Data Element 2.8, Fields 9-12]: Address fields should reflect the location of the project's principal site or, for multiple site projects, the location in which the majority of the project's clients are housed.
+Tenant-based scattered site projects are only required to complete the geocode and ZIP Code fields based on where the majority of the clients are housed and may use the administrative address, if they wish to complete the remainder of the address fields.
 Victim Service Providers are not required to provide a street address.

-ZIP Code [Data Element 2.8 Field 6]: ZIP codes must reflect the location of the project's principal site or, for multiple site or scattered site projects, the location in which the majority of the project's clients are housed.
+ZIP Code [Data Element 2.8, Field 6]: ZIP codes must reflect the location of the project's principal site or, for multiple site or scattered site projects, the location in which the majority of the project's clients are housed.